itsmehere/CS50AI/LectureNotes/Week6_Language.md

 ![nttot](images/Week6_Language/../6_Language/nt-to-t.png)

-New non-terminal symbols can be contstructed using existing non-terminal symbols.
+New non-terminal symbols can be constructed using existing non-terminal symbols.
 - A noun phrase = a noun OR a determiner followed by a noun: `NP -> N | D N`.
 - A verb phrase = a verb OR a verb followed by a noun phrase: `VP -> N | V NP`.
 - Sentence = noun phrase followed by a verb phrase: `S -> NP VP`